Buyer Personas To Skyrocket Your Revenue

 When designing your buyer persona, these values can serve as inspiration for the profile you are building.

 After all, brand values are really the pillars on which one brand will be built.
-These will also define the course of the marketing decisions such as the CSR program.
+These will also define the course of marketing decisions such as the CSR program.

 For instance, how would you know which NGO to support between a children’s protection NGO and rehabilitation and social reintegration of prisoners NGO?